LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 comments: false
 ```

+- **clearReading** : Hide sidebar on all article page to let article take full width to improve reading, and enjoy wide images and cover images.
+Useless if `theme.sidebar_behavior` is equal to `3` or `4`. (true: enable, false: disable).
+Default behavior : `theme.clear_reading` value in theme configuration file.
 - **metaAlignment** : Meta (title, date and categories) alignment (right, left or center).
 Default behavior : left
 - **thumbnailImage** : Image displayed in index view.
 - **coverImage** : Image displayed in full size at the top of your post in post view.
 If thumbnail image is not configured, cover image is also used as thumbnail image.
 Check the beautiful demo here : [Cover image demo](http://louisbarranqueiro.github.io/tranquilpeak-hexo-theme/2015/05/13/Cover-image-showcase/)